splashkit/splashkit.io-starlight/src/content/docs/guides/Using Animation.md

 title: Using Animations
 date: 2018-05-29 10:00 UTC
 author: Andrew Cain
-author_url:
-tags: animations
-summary: |
-  Animations allow you to switch between different images to make a more visually dynamic entity on the screen.
+description: Animations allow you to switch between different images to make a more visually dynamic entity on the screen.
 Splashkit allows you to create animations and use these together with sprite sheets to create these animations.
-related_funcs:
-  - load_animation_script
-  - create_animation
-  - update_animation
-  - draw_bitmap

 ---